klauer/epics-sumo-mirror/doc/configuration-files.rst

 SUMOCONFIG which must be a colon (on Unix systems) or semicolon (on Windows systems) separated list of paths.

-If SUMOCONFIG is not set, these are the predefined default paths:
+If SUMOCONFIG *is not set*, these are the predefined default paths:

 - /etc
 - [python-libdir]/sumolib
 - $HOME
 - your current working directory

+Note the sumo reads *all* the configuration files it finds, not just the first one.

 If you use the "--no-default-config" command line option, the list of default paths is made empty.